-Established in 1969 by New York State, HEOP is open to New York State residents regardless of race, ethnicity, gender, or physical challenge.
+Established in 1969 and funded by a grant from New York State, HEOP is open to New York State residents regardless of race, ethnicity, gender, or physical challenge.
 To be eligible for HEOP, prospective students must be academically under-prepared, financially disadvantaged, and demonstrate potential for academic success.

 First-time HEOP freshmen are required to attend the six-week pre-freshman Summer Institute, designed to serve as a bridge between high school and college.
 The coursework is carefully chosen to match each student's level of skills and future career goals.
 Courses are offered in writing, mathematics, science, reading, and study skills.
 A staff of counselors and tutors is available to help students adjust to college life.

 Transfers from an equivalent program, as approved by the New York State Education Department, are welcome to apply.
 Students receive financial support and related services such as academic and personal counseling, and tutoring up to a maximum of 10 semesters (five years).